Mickey Guyton: Musical styles and influences

 Guyton's musical style has been described as being rooted in country music, but also in its sub-genres and other musical sectors.
 In describing her 2020 musical efforts, NPR's Jewly Hight observed a mixture of country, pop, gospel, R&B and hip hop.
 Mike Collar of Allmusic found that Guyton has "a warm, textured voice, whose sound walks the line between classic country and contemporary pop."
 Guyton explained that her musical style contains elements of pop, but is mostly rooted in country.

-Her musical approach was taken from early influences such as Dolly Parton, who she got to meet in 2017.
+An early influence on Guyton was her musical idol Dolly Parton, whom she got to meet in person in a surprise meeting on CBS This Morning in 2016.
 "She came up in a time that was extremely conservative but she had such progressive views.
 She taught people to love for who they are no matter what and I think that's amazing," she told Country Music Television.
 Guyton was also heavily influenced by LeAnn Rimes and her 1996 album Blue.
 Rimes' music helped Guyton discover other female country performers, including Patsy Cline, Patty Loveless, Reba McEntire, and Martina McBride.
 "I was just mesmerized by big-voiced women," she recalled.
 Guyton also credits BeBe & CeCe Winans and Whitney Houston as musical influences.